-I am in pursuit of an everyday architecture: buildings and spaces that are grounded in their locality, supportive of the activities they accommodate, and reflective of the mores and values of those who inhabit them.
-I favor clean, light-infused spaces that support daily rituals and celebrate domesticity.
-I believe in simple pragmatic solutions that help enable people to live and work to their greatest potential.
-I enjoy crafting overlapping spaces that extend perception, to foster a sense of expansiveness and render their use more flexible.
-I love materiality and find joy in honoring their intrinsic qualities through honesty in their use.
+I am in pursuit of an everyday architecture: buildings and spaces that reflect the values of those who inhabit them, identify with their locality, and function as flawlessly as possible; yet remain sensitive to aesthetics, to the neighbors, and to the environment.
+I favor clean, light-infused spaces that celebrate domesticity and support daily activities.
+I believe in simple pragmatic solutions that enable people to live and work, hopefully in happiness.
+I enjoy delineating spaces that overlap and extend perception, that foster a sense of expansiveness.
+I love the materiality of things and find joy in honoring intrinsic qualities through honest and expressive use.
 While I am a modernist at heart, I find inspiration in a diverse range of aesthetic and cultural sources, from the past and from around the world.
-I believe it is important to balance the formal and functional with richness that can come from nature, and from color, texture, and pattern.
+I believe it is important to balance the formal and functional with the richness that can come from nature, and from color, texture, and pattern.

-From my first building projects as a Peace Corps volunteer through twenty-plus years of working with corporate firms designing high-end corporate offices and hotel interiors, I know that the most successful projects generally result from a strong collaboration between owner, architect and builder: working together as a multi-disciplinary team helps ensure breadth of ideation and considered decision-making.
-My experience working across the US, Europe, Asia and the Caribbean taught me the value of being a careful listener, cautious with assumptions, and honest about things I don't know.
-While design is a creative act dependent upon the talent of an individual, I regard the practice first and foremost as a service to society.
-Irregardless of scale or budget, every project is an opportunity to potentially affect positive change, while striving to mitigate the environmental impacts of our activity.
+From my first building projects as a Peace Corps volunteer through twenty-plus years of working with corporate firms designing high-end corporate offices and hotel interiors, I've learned that the most successful projects generally result from good collaboration and communication between owner, architect and builder: working together as a multi-disciplinary team makes the most of each person's strength, for the common good.
+My experience working across the US, Europe, Asia and the Caribbean has taught me the value of being a careful listener, cautious with assumptions, and honest about things I don't know.
+While design is generally seen as a creative act dependent upon the talent of an individual, I regard the practice first and foremost as a service over product making (though I do care very much about the making of that product), and every project an opportunity to express optimism for the future.

 I am a supporter of urban agriculture initiatives in the non-profit sector, I hike with my dog and try to run long distances, and I love to bake and cook new recipes for family and friends.